zaksabeast/PokemonRNGGuides/guides/xy/en/Trainer ID RNg.md

 ## Cut Scene Delay
-As stated earlier the actual trainer data is gene during a cut scene while the tiny seeds are still advancing.
+As stated earlier the actual trainer data is generated during a cut scene while the tiny seeds are still advancing.
 This causes a delay, about 5-10 frames from the target.
 This delay is unique for every game and system.
 So stopping several frames before the actual seed may be required to reach the right TID/SID/TSV.
 To find the delay for your game subtract the target frame from the real frame gotten, this is how many frames you have to stop before the real target.
 Do multiple dry runs on low seed advancements to find a common delay.
 Once there is a constant delay then use that for actual TID/SID/TSV RNG.
 In example given here the delay was 7 frames as shown below.

 ![](https://i.imgur.com/bHa18Rr.png)